diekmann/Iptables_Semantics/haskell_tool/README.md

                            fail.
   --chain STRING           The chain to start the analysis.
 Default: `FORWARD`.
                            Use `INPUT` for a host-based firewall.
+  --service_matrix_sport INTEGER
+                           Source port for the service matrix.
+If not specified, the randomly chosen source port 10000 is used.
+TODO: maybe use an ephemeral port ;-).
+  --service_matrix_dport INTEGER
+                           Destination port for the service matrix.
+If not specified, SSH and HTTP (22 and 80) will be used.
+                           Argument may be repeated multiple times.
-  --rs STRING              Path to the `iptables-save` output.
+  STRING                   Path to the `iptables-save` output.
 ```

 ## Usage